orangebread/raggy/README.md

    python raggy.py search "myterm" --expand
    ```

 > **💡 TIP**: Instead of manually creating expansions, let AI extract domain-specific terms from your documents and generate the config for you!
+Ask Claude or ChatGPT:
+>
-Ask Claude or ChatGPT: "Analyze my documentation and create raggy_config.yaml expansions for these terms: [list key terms from your docs]".
-This saves time and ensures you capture the right synonyms and related concepts.
+> *"Analyze my documentation and create raggy_config.yaml expansions for these terms: [list key terms from your docs]"*.
+>
+> Or go **full-automatic** with:
+>
+> *"Analyze my documentation and create raggy_config.yaml expansions for the most important terms.
+Do not go overboard, so keep it strategic.
+Do it step by step.
+Ultrathink."*
+>
+> This saves time and ensures you capture the right synonyms and related concepts.

 ## Key Features